dcooney/theme-json-generator/README.md

 # Theme JSON for Developers

-A Webpack plugin for generating WordPress theme.json with JavaScript from another source.
+A Webpack plugin developed specifically for generating WordPress [theme.json](https://developer.wordpress.org/block-editor/how-to-guides/themes/global-settings-and-styles/) with JavaScript from another source such as `tailwind.config` or external configuration file.

-## Core Concept
+## Core Concepts

-Use Webpack and JavaScript functions to programtically generate a JSON file.
+- Use Webpack and JavaScript functions to programtically generate JSON files.
+- Allow Tailwind values to create style options in `theme.json`.

 ## Getting Started